-If our current and any future clinical trials are delayed, suspended or terminated, we may be unable to develop our product candidates on a timely basis, which would adversely affect our ability to obtain regulatory approvals, increase our development costs and delay or prevent commercialization of any approved products.
+If any future clinical trials are delayed, suspended or terminated, we may be unable to develop our product candidates on a timely basis, which would adversely affect our ability to obtain regulatory approvals, increase our development costs and delay or prevent commercialization of any approved products.

-We cannot predict whether we will encounter problems with our ongoing, planned or any future clinical trials that will cause regulatory agencies, institutional review boards, or us to suspend or delay a trial.
-For example, in November 2018, the Company announced the temporary suspension of the Phase 1a/1b clinical trial for CB4211 in order to address injection site reactions, and we resumed the trial in June 2019.
+We cannot predict whether we will encounter problems with our planned or future clinical trials that will cause regulatory agencies, institutional review boards, or us to suspend or delay a trial.
+For example, in November 2018, we announced the temporary suspension of the Phase 1a/1b clinical trial for CB4211 in order to address injection site reactions, and we resumed the trial in June 2019.
 In November 2019, we announced the completion of the Phase 1a portion of the clinical trial and the commencement of the recruiting phase of the final Phase 1b stage of the study.
-However, in March 2020, we announced a delay in the completion of our Phase 1b study for NASH and obesity.
-The delays were caused by a pause by some of our clinical research organization partners in all of their activities related to the study in response to developments relating to the COVID-19 pandemic.
-We announced the resumption of our Phase 1b study in July 2020.
-In response to a routine annual development safety update report (the "DSUR") we submitted to the FDA on August 6, 2020, the FDA requested additional details regarding injection site reaction safety data presented in the DSUR.
-The additional information was provided to the FDA.
-A routine annual DSUR was submitted on August 4, 2021.
-The FDA's review of this information, review of future submissions related to completed, ongoing, or planned clinical trials of CB4211 or other clinical candidates, or future information requests from the FDA could result in the delay or suspension of any ongoing or planned clinical trials to address any concerns.
+However, in March 2020, we announced a delay in the completion of this trial due to a pause by some of our clinical research organization partners in all of their activities related to the study in response to developments relating to the COVID-19 pandemic.
+While we announced the resumption of our Phase 1b study in July 2020, our clinical activities could be delayed again in the future.
+Additionally, the FDA's review of any prior or future submissions related to completed, ongoing, or planned clinical trials of our product candidates, or future information requests from the FDA could result in the delay or suspension of any ongoing or planned clinical trials to address any concerns.